 The Problem: Medicare rates for hospitals do not cover the cost of providing bone marrow or cord blood transplants.
 Medicare has not kept pace with advances in treatment that now allow patients 65 years and older, who once were not considered candidates for transplant, the option to receive this curative therapy.
 Under current law, Medicare combines into a single payment the cost of acquiring cells for transplant along with all of the inpatient costs hospitals incur when providing transplant services during a 20-30 day window.
 Transplant centers are losing thousands of dollars on each Medicare beneficiary they treat; many can no longer sustain providing these transplants to Medicare beneficiaries.

 The Solution: Medicare should reimburse hospitals for the cell acquisition costs using a methodology similar to that used for solid organs.
-Reps Ron Kind (D-WI), Doris Matsui (D-CA), and Gus Bilirakis (R-FL) introduced The PACT Act last year to ensure that providers of services receive adequate payments for the acquisition of bone marrow and cord blood cells under the Medicare program.
-With support from lawmakers, we will reintroduce The PACT Act this year.
+The Patient Access to Cellular Therapy (PACT) Act S.1286/H.R.
+2498 will ensure that providers of services receive adequate payments for the acquisition of bone marrow and cord blood cells under the Medicare program.
 Medicare already reimburses hospitals for the acquisition costs of procuring solid organs – including kidneys from living donors – using standard acquisition charges that reflect hospitals’ average acquisition cost associated with each organ.
 Health and Humans Services (HHS) implemented this policy to avoid acquisition costs becoming a barrier to transplant.
 The PACT Act adopts this policy for bone marrow and cord blood.